ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 ### BLOCK DICE

 Once offensive and defensive assists have been worked out and the number of block dice to be rolled determined, roll the block dice.
 Block dice feature five icons, each representing an outcome.
-Some of these outcomes can be modifiedd by Skills or Traits possessed by one or both players:
+Some of these outcomes can be modified by Skills or Traits possessed by one or both players:

 ### PLAYER DOWN!